Updated: Oct 13

-I love being on the trail early in the morning.
+I love being on the Appalachian Trail early in the morning.
 The leaves are still wet.
 The breeze might be a little chilly.
 There is solitude, and pleasant noises.
 Birds yelling for attention, maybe some chipmunks gathering food, and the occasional deer.
 Being out on the trail in the morning increases the chance to see wildlife.

 But first I have to get out of my sleeping bag.